Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         Right now each cycle takes around 75ish ms, conservatively, so we're not getting much more than 10fps.

         UPDATE: 50Hz is working pretty good.
 Gonna keep playing with number of samples and rate and such.
 Still need to try to mess with a MAF.

+        UPDATE 2: MAF definitely works pretty better.
+Need to mess around and paramterize everything even more.
+Maybe try much higher sample rate and bigger MAF.
+Maybe we can try a higher PWM frequency for the L298N input.

         One idea is to lower the averaging rate, then doing a moving average filter of the output data.